Davimalu/TourPlanner/README.md

 ### Frontend

-1. Enter the URL of the REST API server in the `appsettings.json` file of `TourPlanner`, e.g., `http://localhost:5168`
+1. Enter the URL of the REST API server in the `appsettings.json` file of `TourPlanner`, e.g. `http://localhost:5168`
 2. Enter your OpenRouteService and OpenRouter API key in the `appsettings.json` file of `TourPlanner`.
 For OpenRouter, you can use an invalid API key if you want to run the app without AI features.
 3. Start the WPF application: